ICDL - International Children's Digital Library. Resources: Strategies Together. Strategies Together Booklist.

 Listening to a book helps kids to develop better concentration and listening skills, engages their imagination, increases their vocabulary and enhances their desire to be a reader as they grow.
 I love to encourage parents to read to their child each day.
+That 15 minutes of storytime has so many wonderful benefits!
+In addition to parent/child read-aloud time, families can also include online read alouds and audio books as part of their child's literacy activities.
 Arbordale Publishing.
 700 Free Audio Books: Download Great Books for Free.
-Get FREE Audio Books from Audible.com and Audiobooks.com Download hundreds of free audio books, mostly classics, to your MP3 player or computer.
+Get FREE AUDIO BOOKS from Audible.com and also Audiobooks.com Download hundreds of free audio books, mostly classics, to your MP3 player or computer.
 Below, you'll find great works of fiction, poetry and non-fiction, by such authors as Twain, Tolstoy, Hemingway, Orwell, Vonnegut, Nietzsche, Austen, Shakespeare, Asimov, HG Wells & more.

-Also please see our related collection:800 Free eBooks for iPad, Kindle & Other Devices.
+Also please see our related collection: The 150 Best Podcasts to Enrich Your Mind.
 NOOK Books.
 Free eBook library.
 Join Oxford Owl!

 We’ve made all our FREE eBooks tablet-friendly, simply join us or log in above. sign up log in.
 Library.
 The Official Website of Robert Munsch.
 The Official Website of Robert Munsch.
 7,000+ Free Audio Books & eBook Downloads - Loyal Books.
 Juvenile fiction.
 Help with reading books -- Report a bad link -- Suggest a new listing Home -- Search -- New Listings -- Authors -- Titles -- Subjects -- Serials Books -- News -- Features -- Archives -- The Inside Story Edited by John Mark Ockerbloom (email@example.com)OBP copyright and licenses.